 What this means for architecture decisions

-The practical question for teams running softmax-based models is whether the representational ceiling Petrova identifies is binding for their workload.
+The practical question for teams running softmax-based models is whether the representational ceiling identified by Mudarisov et al. is binding for their workload.
 For short-context, moderate-vocabulary tasks, it probably is not.
 The uniform-convergence problem scales with the number of attended tokens, so workloads with short sequences may never encounter the ceiling in practice.

 The calculus shifts for long-context models, retrieval-augmented generation, and any application where the attention matrix is expected to be sparse (a few highly relevant tokens among many irrelevant ones).
 In those regimes, the geometric-separation constraints and the over-smoothing tendency are more likely to be active bottlenecks.
+Recent work on sparse attention for million-token contexts illustrates how engineers have tried to work around this by learning which tokens to drop before the normalization step — a strategy that bypasses dispersion rather than solving it.
 The question is not whether the ceiling exists (it does, provably), but whether current workloads are hitting it.

 What remains unproven